 Women with ring fingers that are longer than their index fingers, typically a male trait, are twice as likely to have osteoarthritis in the knees, according to an Arthritis & Rheumatism study.
 Low estrogen levels may be a factor.
-Sound like you?
-Steal these doctor-approved tips for preventing arthritis.
 The same finger feature has been linked to higher athletic ability and verbal aggression in both genders.
-(Learn which of the 9 types of anger you tend to express.)
 In men, a significantly longer ring finger (indicating an in-utero testosterone surge during the second trimester) is associated with having more children and better relationships with women, but a higher risk of prostate cancer.
-Don't miss these symptoms of prostate cancer no man should ignore.
+Here are 8 things pain doctors do to never get arthritis.

 Shaky hands reveal: Parkinson’s disease

-Trembling hands could be the result of something as simple as too much caffeine (here are the signs you need to cut back on coffee) or a side effect of certain medications like asthma drugs and antidepressants.
+Trembling hands could be the result of something as simple as too much caffeine or a side effect of certain medications like asthma drugs and antidepressants.
 But it’s a good idea to see your doctor if the issue recurs.
 A tremor in just one hand can be a first symptom of Parkinson’s disease, or it can indicate essential tremor, a disorder that causes uncontrollable shaking and is treatable with therapy or medication.
-Find out what condition puts you at a higher risk for Parkinson’s.
+Learn how to spot 8 other easy-to-miss Parkinson’s disease symptoms.